williamkohler/auto_agent/README.md

 $ rails db:seed
 ```

-Create an 'application.yml' file in the cofig directory and add a
-LAST_FM_API_KEY
+Add a LAST_FM_API_KEY in the 'application.yml' file

 The API Key can be obtained at https://www.last.fm/api/account/create or
 sending an email to bkohler4@gmail.com to request one.